Introduction

 - Available development resources and expertise

-- Long-term maintainability vs time-to-market
+- Long-term maintainability vs. time-to-market

-- Budget for development and operations
+- Budget for development and operation

-For questions regarding system evaluation: office@webconsulting.at
+If you have questions regarding system evaluation: office@webconsulting.at